wanghm/nutanix-ndb-playbook/README.md

 # openssl passwd -1 "mypassword"
 # and set it in this file
 ```
-You can encrypt it by ansible-vault:
+You can encrypt this file by ansible-vault:

 ```ansible-vault encrypt group_vars/private.yml```